 - Work with agency partners to develop a vision for a resilient freight system.
-This vision would be supported by goals and a series of objectives.
-The Freight Resiliency Strategic Plan would focus on identifying future issues as it relates to national disasters, sea-level rise, and the individual resiliency of major trade lanes in California. - Collaborate with State, regional, and local agencies to leverage funding opportunities for implementation of climate resiliency work, adaptation plans, climate action plans, and/or master plans to increase resiliency of assets against climate related events.
+Goals and a series of objectives would support this vision.
+The Freight Resiliency Strategic Plan would focus on identifying future issues related to national disasters, sea-level rise, and the individual resiliency of significant trade lanes in California. - Collaborate with State, regional, and local agencies to leverage funding opportunities for implementing climate resiliency work, adaptation plans, climate action plans, and/or master plans to increase the resiliency of assets against climate-related events.

-Strategy SR-3-B: Identification of high priority safety concerns, critical infrastructure, and aspects of the State's key supply chains that have resiliency concerns
+Strategy SR-3-B: Identification of high-priority safety concerns, critical and vulnerable infrastructure, and aspects of the State's key supply chains that have resiliency concerns

-Increase the resiliency of California's key industry supply chains.
+• Increase the resiliency of California's key industry supply chains.
 Identify and prioritize improvements to improve safety and keep business moving - these improvements could include rebuilding, strengthening, or improving facilities.
-Strategy SR-3-C: Incorporate resilience strategies contained in port plans prepared pursuant to coastal commission guidelines